vectorNull/vectorNull/README.md

 </p>
 ------

 My name is Jose (aka. vectorNull) and I'm a Web/API Developer and Security Researcher.
 I'm a graduate of General Assembly's Software Engineering Immersive program but have been around the tech world for many years.
-I have my CompTIA Security+ and am working on eLearnSecurity's WPT certification.
+I have my CompTIA Security+, eLearnSecurity's eJPT and am working on eLearnSecurity's WAPT certification.
 Here's a short list of my skills:

 * Web Application Security / OWASP Top 10
 * Network Security / Pentesting